CSE370HCI/react-starter-tutorial/part12.md

 ## Creating the View
 When we created this new activity, a layout file was automatically generated.
 Open up the res->layout->`activity_note.xml` layout.

 Here's the layout we'll use for this tutorial.
 It contains and `ImageView` and two `TextView` elements.
-We'll use these to pick our note image, title, and description.
+We'll use these to pick our note image and title.
 As well as a button for creating a note.

 ```
 <?xml version="1.0" encoding="utf-8"?>